antikd8/security/README.md

 ### EC/BigInteger.cpp file contains helper functions for all operations with bigint.

-### EC/NumberTheory.cpp file contains function of finding the module of M with base N
+### EC/NumberTheory.cpp file contains function of finding the module of M with base N.

-### EC/point.cpp file contains getters and setters for point objects
+### EC/point.cpp file contains getters and setters for point objects.

 ### EC/randomRecordingAlg.cpp file contains such functions as:
 1. printArray(prints array);
 2. findValue(search value in array);
 3. pw(returns pw(k) = k % (2**w));